hperl/app-accounting/README.md

 How to run it
 -------------
-The project uses CMake for a multiplatform build.
+The project uses CMake for a multi-platform build.
 Build requirements
 are:
 * CMake (~= 2.8.0)
 * ZeroMQ (~= 2.2.0)